A collection of first-hand narratives chronicling communist, socialist, and far-left Groups.

-Books, pamphlets, and ephemera documenting a wide range of nineteenth- and twentieth-century left-wing political, social, and cultural issues and movements.
-Specific topics in this research collection include the history of socialism and communism, free thought, social protest, anarchism, pacifist and peace movements, third-world liberation movements, and the anti-globalization movement.
+Books, pamphlets, and ephemera documenting a wide range of nineteenth and twentieth-century left-wing political, social, and cultural issues and movements.
+Specific topics in this research collection include the history of socialism and communism, free thought, social protest, anarchism, pacifist and peace movements, third-world liberation movements, and the anti-globalisation movement.

 Senate House Library, University of London Collections

 These archival collections from the Institute of Commonwealth Studies and Institute of Latin American Studies largely pertain to Trotskyism as well as Marxism, Leninism, anarchism, and other left-wing thinking.

 Al Richardson/Jim Higgins Papers | Radical periodicals | Chile & Bolivia: political pamphlets

 Baruch Hirson Papers | Will Fancy Papers | Pelling Collection | Alan Clinton Papers

 Balázs Nagy Papers | Stephen Graham | Workers Party of South Africa

 Source: Yale University